Video not displaying? Watch this episode on YouTube instead.

 Red Heart Colorscape Yarn – Get it on Amazon

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.
 Please understand I have experience with these products and recommend them because I use them myself, not because of the small commissions made if you buy them from Amazon.
 Thank you for your support!

 What is B.Hooked TV?

 Some topics are best explained one-on-one.
 Since Brittany can’t be right there with you, B.Hooked TV is the next best thing.
-You’ll find some of the most helpful tips for improving your crochet and knitting skills in a relaxed and conversational way.
+You’ll find helpful tips for improving your crochet and knitting skills in a relaxed and conversational way.
 It’s not your everyday tutorial but we try to keep them fun, interesting and educational.